BVISAIL

 When you think of the British Virgin Islands, most people can only think of beach days and beautiful turquoise waters.
 But there is so much more to this stunning Caribbean destination.

-In addition to sun-soaked days on the beach, BVI also offers a variety of heritage tourism activities.
+In addition to sunbathing on the beach, BVI also offers a variety of heritage tourism activities.
 Visitors can learn about the area’s history, culture, and cuisine by visiting historical landmarks such as:

 • The 1780 Lower Estate Sugar Works – Road Town BVI